Sofortangebot anfordern

 Comparing materials: machining metals vs. printing plastics

-• Great mechanical and thermal properties with fully isotropic behavior
+• Excellent mechanical and thermal performance, with fully isotropic properties

 What's the best way to manufacture complex parts?